AFLplusplus/AFLplusplus/README.md

 other secondary nodes over time.
 Set `export AFL_NO_AFFINITY=1` if you have no free core.

-Note that you in nearly all cases you can never reach full coverage.
+Note that you in nearly all cases can never reach full coverage.
 A lot of functionality is usually behind options that were not activated or fuzz e.g. if you fuzz a library to convert image formats and your target is the png to tiff API then you will not touch any of the other library APIs and features.